Exmoor Zoo: Conservation work

-The zoo was noted for its conservation work with tamarins and marmosets but more recently long-nosed potoroo & smaller carnivores.
+The zoo was noted for its conservation work with tamarins and marmosets, and more recently, long-nosed potoroos and smaller carnivores.

 In the news

 Thieves targeted the zoo in March 2006, stealing a number of endangered species.
 The entire colony of eleven black-tufted marmosets were stolen, the only breeding colony in Britain, wrecking 13 years of the zoo's attempts to protect the highly endangered animals.
 The thieves' haul also included a pair of white-fronted marmosets, a pair of cockatoos and a pair of amazon parrots.
 It is believed that the animals were stolen 'to order'.
 Two of the marmosets have since been recovered.